DarioMC/web-client-url-shortener/README.md

 ## Future improvements

-- [ ] Improve the interface specifically when displaying the new shortened URL, since you must reload the page and enter an invalid data to show the recently shortened url.
+- [ ] Improve the interface specifically when displaying the new shortened URL, then of inputting the valid URL, must be reload the page and select the "Shortened" button again.